-Ms. Clarfield has authored many collections for Alfred Publishing Company among them, Keys to Stylistic Mastery, Books 1-3, and Keys to Artistic Performance Books 1-3 co-authored with Dennis Alexander.
-Other series include Burgmüller, Czerny and Hanon: Piano Studies Selected for Technique and Musicality Books 1-3, From Mystery to Mastery, and Artistic Preparation and Performance Series (Debussy’s Golliwog’s Cakewalk, Beethoven’s Moonlight Sonata, and Chopin’s Nocturne in E-flat Major, Op.
-9, No. 2).
+Ms. Clarfield has authored many collections for Alfred Publishing Company among them, Keys to Stylistic Mastery, and Keys to Artistic Performance co-authored with Dennis Alexander.
+Other series include Burgmuller, Czerny and Hanon: Piano Studies Selected for Technique and Musicality, From Mystery to Mastery, and Artistic Preparation and Performance Series.
 Her newest series of five books, co-authored with Phyllis Lehrer, is Classics for the Developing Pianist, Core Repertoire for Study and Performance and Study Guides as a companion series to the repertoire books.